-6.3.1 Creating Products Overview
+6.4.1 Creating Products Overview

-The edX platform offers two types of products.
-You create both products in E-Commerce web pages that are similar to the Django administration panel.
+The edX platform offers several types of products.
+You create these products in E-Commerce web pages.

-- Course seats represent enrollment types.
+- Course seats represent an enrollment track.
 Each course seat has an associated set of attributes, such as price and certificate availability.
 The edX code uses course seats to determine how a given enrollment should be handled.
-For more information, see Create Course Seats. - Coupons allow users to offer learners a discount, either percentage or fixed amount, off a course enrollment.
-For more information, see Create and Manage Coupons.

-Prepare to Create a Product
+For more information, see Create Course Seats. - Coupons allow you to offer learners a discount, either percentage or fixed amount, on a course enrollment.
+For more information, see Create and Manage Coupons. - Enrollment codes allow users to purchase bulk enrollments for a course.
+For more information, see Enable and Create Enrollment Codes. - Programs are collections of related courses.
+Learners can enroll in and purchase courses separately, or you can configure programs to allow one- click purchasing of all courses in a program.
+For more information, see About Programs.